Precision Analog Clock

 If you selected a Sweep Clock you will then be asked for the Pulse Width as a number from 1 to 3 (as illustrated above).
 For most sweep clocks this can be 1 for "normal".
 However there are a few clocks that require a wider pulse and the firmware can generate this if needed.
 The README file in the firmware download goes into this in more detail.
 You can read this file here.

 The next question is "Use Daylight Saving (Y/N)?".
 If you reply N you are finished and you will be prompted to unplug the USB cable.
-On the other hand, if you reply Y you will then need to enter three bits of information for both the start and end of daylight saving.
+On the other hand, if you reply Y you will then need to enter three numbers for both the start and end of daylight saving.

 These are: